This article is part of the series "Fileless Malware". Check out the rest:

 In my obfuscation series, I discussed how PowerShell logging has been greatly improved in recent versions of Windows.
 So I took a peek at the log (above), and can confirm that even when you’re launching PowerShell sessions directly from a cell function —rather than as a macro — Windows will log the event.

 I’m not saying it would be easy for IT security to connect all the dots between the PowerShell session, an Excel document, and a phish mail and decide that this is indeed the beginning of the attack.
-I’ll discuss the consequences of malware-free hacking techniques in my final post in this never-ending series.
+I’ll discuss the consequences of malware-free or fileless hacking techniques in my final post in this never-ending series.

 Enter the COM Scriptlet